lopuhin/scrapy-pyppeteer/README.rst

 - More tests, set up CI
 - Set response status and headers
-- A way to control max number of tabs open
 - A way to schedule interactions reusing the same window (to continue working in the same time but go through the scheduler)
 - Nice extraction API (like parsel)
+- A way to limit max number of tabs open (a bit tricky)